Vegetables (song)

-"Vegetables" (early versions spelled as "Vega-Tables") is a song by American rock band the Beach Boys from their 1967 album Smiley Smile.
-Written by Brian Wilson and Van Dyke Parks, it was one of the last tracks recorded for the unfinished album Smile and was briefly projected to be that album's lead single.
-Like other tracks on Smiley Smile, the finished arrangement was more stripped-down than the version conceived for Smile.
+"Vegetables" (early versions spelled as "Vega-Tables") is a song by the American rock band the Beach Boys from their 1967 album Smiley Smile and their unfinished Smile project.
+Written by Brian Wilson and Van Dyke Parks, the song was conceived by Wilson as a tongue-in-cheek promotion of organic food.

-The song was partly inspired by Wilson's obsession with physical fitness in the late 1960s.
-In a contemporary article, he stated, "I want to turn people on to vegetables, good natural food, organic food.
-Health is an important element in spiritual enlightenment.
-But I do not want to be pompous about it, so we will engage in a satirical approach."
 Another reported inspiration for the song was a humorous comment Wilson heard about the effect of marijuana turning him and his friends into a "vegetative" state.

-The Beatles' Paul McCartney is rumored to be a guest contributor on early versions of the track that were released for the compilations Good Vibrations: Thirty Years of the Beach Boys (1993) and The Smile Sessions (2011).
-While many witnesses support that he contributed chewed celery noises at an early session, held in April 1967, researchers failed to uncover any audio evidence that would confirm his presence on any surviving recording of the song.
+"Vegetables" was one of the last songs recorded for Smile, with most of the original sessions held in April 1967.
+Paul McCartney of the Beatles is rumored to be on the recording, but while many witnesses support that he contributed chewed celery noises at one of these April sessions, researchers failed to uncover any audio evidence that would confirm his presence on any surviving recording of the song.